The 3 Methods To Start A Fire With Sticks Are…

 Pro Tip:

-Placing your foot on the fireboard will hold it steady while you are twirling.
+Placing your left foot on the fireboard will hold it steady while you are twirling.

 With a hand drill method, friction is created by twirling the pointed stick with your hands while at the same time adding downward pressure through the stick into the fireboard.

-The combination of spinning and pressure, over a period of time, creates the friction buildup needed to create a hot ember.
+The combination of spinning and pressure, creates the friction buildup needed to create a hot ember.

 Pro Tip: